simkenys/filters-demo/README.md

 # Filter System

 A flexible, URL-synchronized filter system with multi-level dependencies and automatic validation cascading.
-Built for React applications that require complex hierarchical filtering with proper state management and URL persistence.
+Built for React applications that require complex hierarchical filtering with proper state management, URL persistence, and virtualized rendering for optimal performance.

 ## Table of Contents